nodejs/node/doc/api/esm.md

 ### Supported

 Only the CLI argument for the main entry point to the program can be an entry point into an ESM graph.
-In the future `import()` can be used to create entry points into ESM graphs at run time.
+Dynamic import can also be used to create entry points into ESM graphs at runtime.

 ### Unsupported